The Symmetry between Arms and Knapsacks: A Primal-Dual Approach for Bandits with Knapsacks: Introduction

 The Multi-Armed Bandit (MAB) problem is a problem in which a limited amount of resource must be allocated between competing (alternative) choices in a way that maximizes the expected gain \citep{gittins2011multi}.
 It is a benchmark problem for decision making under uncertainty that has been studied for nearly a century.
 As a prototypical reinforcement learning problem, MAB problem exemplifies the exploration–exploitation tradeoff dilemma \citep{weber1992gittins}.
 The original problem first formulated in its predominant version in \citep{robbins1952some}, has inspired a recent line of research that considers additional constraints that reflect more accurately the reality of the online decision making process. \textit{Bandits with Knapsacks} (BwK) was introduced by \cite{badanidiyuru2013bandits} to allow more general constraints on the decisions across time, in addition to the customary limitation on the time horizon.
 The BwK problem, as a general framework, encompasses a wide range of applications, including dynamic pricing and revenue management \citep{besbes2012blind}, online advertisement \citep{mehta2005adwords}, network and routing \citep{agrawal2014dynamic}, etc.

 While the existing BwK literature \citep{badanidiyuru2013bandits,agrawal2014bandits} has derived algorithms that achieve optimal problem-independent regret bounds, a problem-dependent bound that captures the optimal performance of an algorithm on a specific BwK problem instance remains an open question.
 For the setting of standard MAB problem, the problem-dependent bound has been well understood, and an upper bound with logarithmic dependence on $T$ can be achieved by both UCB-based algorithm \citep{auer2002finite} and Thompson sampling-based algorithm \citep{agrawal2012analysis}.
-In this paper, we focus on developing a problem-dependent bound for the BwK problem.
+In this paper, we focus on developing a problem-dependent bound for the BwK problem and identify parameters that characterize the hardness of a BwK problem instance.

 Two existing works along this line are \citep{flajolet2015logarithmic} and \citep{sankararaman2020advances}.
 The paper \citep{flajolet2015logarithmic} considers several specific settings for the problem, and for the general BwK problem, it achieves an $O(2^{m+d}\log T)$ regret bound (with other problem-dependent parameters omitted) where $m$ is the number of arms and $d$ is the number of the knapsacks/resource constraints.
 In addition, the results in \citep{flajolet2015logarithmic} require the knowledge of some parameters of the problem instance a priori.
 The recent work \citep{sankararaman2020advances} considers the BwK problem under the assumptions that there is only one single knapsack/resource constraint and that there is only one single optimal arm.
 In contrast to these two pieces of work, we consider the problem in its full generality and do not assume any prior knowledge of the problem instance.
+We will further compare with their results after we present our regret bound.